 Brussels Sprouts were developed in Brussels in the 14th Century.

-Transplants are hardy, and can be planted prior to the last frost.
+Transplants are hardy and can be planted before the last frost.

 Thin or space plants 18 inches apart.

 Keep the soil moist, but not wet.
 Add water during summer droughts.

 Keep plants well weeded.
 Apply much, if desired to keep weeds down and help retain soil moisture.

 Add a general-purpose fertilizer once a month, for best growth.